wongkenny240/ComputerForensics/cloud/cloud-artifacts.md

 * Configuration files are mostly encrypted

-host.dbx and host.db is not encrypted and can be accessed, it contains the local folder name used to sync the account
+host.dbx and host.db is not encrypted and can be accessed, it contains the local folder name used to sync the account.
+The folder name is encoded in Base64

 ### File Created